AnnaVargova/AutomationShield_wiki/HeatShield.md

 ![HeatShield_PID_C](https://user-images.githubusercontent.com/18485913/55687584-dc5f0480-596e-11e9-815c-bf1d8eabe6bf.png)

 The same feedback control loop can be easily built using the Simulink API.
-Shown below is the full block scheme for discrete saturated PID control of the process.
-You need only to select the 'HeatShield' block from the API to implement the input/output of the hardware.
+Shown below is the full [block scheme](https://github.com/gergelytakacs/AutomationShield/blob/master/simulink/examples/HeatShield/HeatShield_PID_Simulate.slx) for discrete saturated PID control of the process.
+You need only to select the 'HeatShield' block from the API library to implement the input/output of the hardware.
 The rest of the blocks, such as the 'Discrete PID Controller', can be readily selected from the Simulink's default library.

 ![SimulinkPID](https://user-images.githubusercontent.com/18485913/55687600-23e59080-596f-11e9-9b0f-59e6b01eea39.png)